Desert hedgehog (protein)

-Desert hedgehog, also Desert hedgehog homolog or Dhh, is a protein encoded by the DHH gene, and is a member of the hedgehog signaling pathway.
+Desert hedgehog, also Desert hedgehog homolog or DHh, is a protein encoded by the DHH gene, and is a member of the hedgehog signaling pathway.
 The human homolog (DHH) is on chromosome band 12q13.1.
 The protein encoded by this gene is involved in cell signaling.
 The several mammalian variants of the Drosophila hedgehog gene (which was the first named) have been named after the various species of hedgehog; the desert hedgehog is honored by this one.
 The gene is not specific to desert hedgehogs.
+The Desert Hedgehog gene has been identified in both humans and mouse models.

 Function

 This gene encodes a member of the hedgehog family.
 The hedgehog gene family encodes signaling molecules that play an important role in regulating morphogenesis.
 This protein is predicted to be made as a precursor that is autocatalytically cleaved; the N-terminal portion is soluble and contains the signalling activity while the C-terminal portion is involved in precursor processing.
 More importantly, the C-terminal product covalently attaches a cholesterol moiety to the N-terminal product, restricting the N-terminal product to the cell surface and preventing it from freely diffusing throughout the organism.

+The hedgehog signaling pathway allows for signal transmission between cell membranes and the nucleus.
+While Dhh is mostly inactive in adults, this gene plays an important role in embryonic development.
+While Drosophila, the species this gene was discovered in, has only been shown to have one Hedgehog gene, three different genes in the Hedgehog family have been identified in vertebrates.
+These genes are Sonic Hedgehog (SHh), Indian Hedgehog (IHh), and Desert Hedgehog (DHh).

+The expression of DHh is mostly limited to the gonadal cells.
+More specifically, this gene is commonly identified within the sertoli cells of the testes.
+This gene plays a large role in the cell differentiation within these germ cells.

-Clinical Significance
+Clinical significance

 Defects in this protein have been associated with partial gonadal dysgenesis (PGD) accompanied by minifascicular polyneuropathy.
 This protein may be involved in both male gonadal differentiation and perineurial development.

+The presence of DHh in sertoli cells allows for proper testicular development and differentiation of the germ cells within the testes.
+Blocking the DHh signaling throughout testes development results in disrupted spermatogenesis along with infertility.
+Mutations in DHh expression result in infertility, likely due to the blockage of the cell differentiation process.